-Stock Markets always remembers us Bull and Bear.
-But there are many other people who are not so familiar to common investors.
-Following is the brief introduction of those special people in the market :
+There are several types of dealers in Stock Markets but, two names which are familiar to us are the Bull and Bear.
+The below article explains the different types of dealers in the stock market which are not so familiar to common investors.
+Below is the brief introduction of those special people in the market:

 A bear market is one in which a dealer is more likely to sell securities, currency of goods without having them.
 This is know as selling short or establishing a bear position.
 The bear hopes to close (or cover) such a short position by buying in at a lower price the securities, currency or goods already sold.
 The different between the purchase price and original sale price represents the successful bear’s profit.